Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 And of course, even if the SHOP Safe Act doesn't pass into law, many experts in the e-commerce industry believe that other forms of regulation are inevitable and that they will likely include some (if not all) of the provisions already discussed.
 Preemptively addressing the most likely requirements will make it easier for you to comply with potential future regulations — and could even serve as a point of differentiation from your competitors.

-And if you’re having trouble detecting fraud that may already exist on your platform, our link analysis tool, Graph, empowers you to quickly and easily analyze the different kinds of connections that exist between different user accounts, allowing you to uncover potential fraud much quicker than through traditional review.
+And if you’re having trouble detecting fraud that may already exist on your platform, our link analysis tool, Graph, empowers you to quickly and easily analyze the different kinds of connections that exist between different user accounts, allowing you to uncover potential fraud rings much quicker than through traditional review.

 Frequently asked questions